steinunnfridriks/ICoSC/README.md

 ## **Content:**
-The ICoSC consists of three categories of confusion sets, selected for their linguistic properties as homophones, separated orthographically by a single letter.
+The ICoSC consists of the following categories of confusion sets, selected for their linguistic properties as homophones, separated orthographically by a single letter.
 The categories are:

 •**196  pairs  containing  y/i (leyti _’extent’_ / leiti _’search’_)**:
 In modern Icelandic,  there is no phonetic  distinction between  these sounds (both of which are pronounced as [ɪ]) and thus their distinction is purely historical.
 The use of y refers to a vowel mutation from another, related word, some of which are derived from Danish.
 Confusing words that differ only by these letters is therefore very common when writing Icelandic.